- Academic Access & Disability Resources

 Allegany College of Maryland offers on-campus student housing for full-time students.
 Willowbrook Woods is a garden-style apartment complex comprised of five apartment buildings of three floors as well as a Clubhouse.
 Each apartment includes a kitchen, living room, balcony, four private bedrooms, and two bathrooms.
 The Clubhouse has a lounge area with TV, vending machines, and laundry facilities for residents.
 Residence Life staff offer a multitude of services for on-campus residents such as educational and social programs, academic support, campus and community referrals, and more.
 Residents and eligible guests are permitted to enter Willowbrook Woods via the Gatehouse, which is staffed 24 hours a day by Campus Security staff when the complex is open.
 Tobacco, alcohol, and other drugs are prohibited at Willowbrook Woods.
-Detailed information about Residence Life and living in Willowbrook Woods is located in the Housing Guide found online.
+Additional information is available by visiting allegany.edu/student-housing or visiting our office in the College Center.

 Applications are available by visiting allegany.edu/student-housing or visiting our offices in the College Center.